Chapter 33

 "[1] Now Elijah the Tishbite, from Tishbe in Gilead, said to Ahab, "As the LORD, the God of Israel, lives, whom I serve, there will be neither dew nor rain in the next few years except at my word.""

-After a few years God told Elijah to return to King Ahab to tell him that He was now going to end the drought and send rain upon Israel.
+At the end of two plus years God told Elijah to return to King Ahab to tell him that He was now going to end the drought and send rain upon Israel.
 This is recorded for us in,

 1 Kings 18:1

-"[1] After a long time, in the third year, the word of the LORD came to Elijah: "Go and present yourself to Ahab, and I will send rain on the land.""
+"[1] after a long time, in the third year, the word of the LORD came to Elijah: "Go and present yourself to Ahab, and I will send rain on the land.""

 Now one might think that Elijah would be welcomed by the king and the people of the land.
 However, as we continue reading we find that the temperament of the king and the people of Israel was exactly the opposite.
 What we discover is that King Ahab was not very pleased with Elijah or any of God's prophets.
 In fact the king had ordered that all of God's prophets be put to death.
-To see this let us continue reading from,
+To see this we continue reading from,

 1 Kings 18:2-16